GrammaticalFramework/comp-syntax-gu-mlt/lab1/README.md

 ### Option 2: Swedish data
 The Swedish text is given in the file [`comp-syntax-corpus-swedish.txt`](comp-syntax-corpus-swedish.txt) in this directory.
-It consists of teacher-corrected sentences from the [Swedish Learner Language (SweLL) corpus](https://spraakbanken.gu.se/en/resources/swell-gold), which is currently being annotated in UD for the first time.
+It consists of teacher-corrected sentences from the [Swedish Learner Language (SweLL) corpus](https://spraakbanken.gu.se/en/resources/swell-gold)[^1], which is currently being annotated in UD for the first time.
-In this case, there is no "gold standard" to check your answers against, but by choosing this corpus you will directly contribute to an ongoing annotation project. '
+In this case, there is no "gold standard" to check your answers against, but by choosing this corpus you will directly contribute to an ongoing annotation effort.
 Of course, you can still compare your solutions with [UDPipe](https://lindat.mff.cuni.cz/services/udpipe/)'s automatic analyses.

 In both corpora, the first few sentences are POS-tagged, with each word having the form